Download the all-new Republic app:

 Advertisement

-Over years, Israel has detained thousands of migrants in remote desert prisons, left thousands of asylum requests open and offered cash payments to those who agreed to move to third African countries.
+Over the years, Israel has detained thousands of migrants in remote desert prisons, left thousands of asylum requests open and offered cash payments to those who agreed to move to third African countries.

-In south Tel Aviv neighborhood where many migrants live, a pedestrian street typically lively with shops and restaurants was dreary on a recent day.
-Grey shutters sealed entrances to many businesses and some mask-wearing migrants lingered on stoops.
+In the south Tel Aviv neighborhood where many migrants live, a pedestrian street typically lively with shops and restaurants was dreary on a recent day.
+Grey shutters sealed the entrances to many businesses and some mask-wearing migrants lingered on stoops.

 He submitted an asylum request to Israel in 2013 and it remains open.
-While he welcomes any deal that stabilizes relations between Sudan and Israel, he doesn't believe that opens door for his return.
+While he welcomes any deal that stabilizes relations between Sudan and Israel, he doesn't believe that opens the door for his return.

 19:29 IST, October 31st 2020